-- The New Mosquito: produced twice a year (April and September), the Society’s journal contains Society news, articles and photographs on a wide-range of subjects related to the campaign, and the results of members’ original research, especially on family members who served in the campaign.
+- The New Mosquito: produced twice a year (April and September), the Society’s journal contains Society news, articles and photographs on a wide-range of subjects related to the campaign, and the results of members’ original research, especially on relatives who served in the campaign.

 - The New Balkan News: an email newsletter produced several times a year, containing Society news and announcements (anyone can sign-up using the form at the bottom of the page);

 - Annual meeting: a sociable gathering held in London on a Saturday in early October, which includes a short wreath laying ceremony at the Cenotaph in Whitehall, followed by a talk by an expert on an aspect of the Salonika Campaign and our annual members’ meeting.

 - Commemorations and remembrance: in addition to the London wreath laying, the Society prepares a plot each November in the Field of Remembrance on the lawns outside Westminster Abbey; members are also able to attend the international commemorations of the allied nations in northern Greece, during which wreaths are laid at various cemeteries and memorials.

-- Battlefield tours: following the success of our Centenary battlefield tours in 2015 to 2018, the Society will continue to organise tours; these are advertised on our website and in The New Balkan News.
+- Battlefield tours: following the success of our Centenary battlefield tours in 2015 to 2018, the Society continues to organise tours which are advertised on our website and in The New Balkan News.